All You Need to Know About AC Refrigerants and How to Fix Refrigerant Issues

 - Scheduled Maintenance:

 It is better to have scheduled maintenance, especially before the start of a busy season.
 For air conditioners, this is just before summers start.
-It is at this time that a good HVAC technician can spot an AC refrigerant leak, and propose remedial measures.
+At this time, a good HVAC technician can spot an AC refrigerant leak, and propose remedial measures.

-The cause for leaks can be various.
+The cause of leaks can be various.
 It can be a manufacturing defect, which has surfaced after prolonged usage, or because of damage encountered during use.

 What Is the Solution to an AC Refrigerant Leak?

 AC refrigerant leaks can be worrying, but they are extremely common.
-Let’s have a look at how to solve this common issue and keep your air conditioner running in top shape.
+Let’s look at how to solve this common issue and keep your air conditioner running in top shape.

 Recharging Your Refrigerant

-A recharge is taken by a professional contractor, due to the high levels of pressure involved.
-Moreover, there is a high risk of damage to your air conditioner, which can result in an even higher bill.
+A recharge should only be done by a professional contractor due to the high levels of pressure involved.
+Moreover, there is increased risk of damage to your air conditioner, which can result in an even higher bill.